mittalswastik/ttex_benchmark/README.md

 1. [Data Path from Pass to Profiler](https://github.com/mittalswastik/ttex_benchmark/blob/c8ba0f1a783428993f248cd4cd33815597282592/ttex_pass_update.cpp#L8)
 2. [Data Path from Profiler to Pass](https://github.com/mittalswastik/ttex_benchmark/blob/c8ba0f1a783428993f248cd4cd33815597282592/ttex_pass_update.cpp#L1402)

+### Execute as root

+T-Tex executes ioctl calls to interact with the kernel.
+Hence, for convenience we start with the root user ``sudo -i``

 ### Compilation Phase1

 * Phase1 of T-Tex does not provide any analysis from the profiler to the llvm-pass